kevin-wijaya/AI-Generated-Text-Detection-with-Deep-Learning-Approach-on-Indonesian-Text/README.md

 ## Getting Started <a name = "getting_started"></a>

 These instructions will guide you through installing the project on your local machine for testing purposes.
-(Note: This repository contains large file storage, so please be patient as processing may take several minutes)
+(Note: This project contains large file storage, so please be patient as processing may take several minutes)

 ### Requirements